AI-ROS/agv-visual-localization/README.md

-We have not an image of the final setup but we describe some of the new hardware parts that compose the final robot version.
+It is not possible to show an image of the final setup but some of the new hardware parts that compose the final robot version are described in the table below.

 Name  | Description/Function